aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Saving/pdfsaveoptions/exportLanguageToSpanTag/_index.md

 ### Remarks

-Default value is ``False`` and "Lang" attribute is attached to a marked-content sequence in a page content stream.
+Default value is ``false`` and "Lang" attribute is attached to a marked-content sequence in a page content stream.

-When the value is ``True`` "Span" tag is created for the text with non-default language and "Lang" attribute is attached to this tag.
+When the value is ``true`` "Span" tag is created for the text with non-default language and "Lang" attribute is attached to this tag.

-This value is ignored when [PdfSaveOptions.exportDocumentStructure](../exportDocumentStructure/) is ``False``.
+This value is ignored when [PdfSaveOptions.exportDocumentStructure](../exportDocumentStructure/) is ``false``.